Cinnamon Roll Oatmeal

 - Salt.
 Brings out the flavor of the other ingredients.

 - Sugar.
-I used brown sugar, but you could use white sugar, coconut sugar, or a sugar-free sweetener (like keto brown sugar).
+Brown sugar gives the oatmeal a classic cinnamon roll flavor, though white sugar, coconut sugar, or a sugar-free sweetener (like keto brown sugar) works.

 How to make cinnamon roll oatmeal